-The program seeks to enroll students who (1) possess intellectual curiosity and ability; (2) have demonstrated academic competence; (3) show achievement in psychology at either the baccalaureate or master's level; (4) demonstrate facilitative personal characteristics including maturity, responsibility, and integrity; and (5) represent diverse cultural, social, personal, and geographic backgrounds.
+The CCP program seeks to enroll students who (1) possess intellectual curiosity and ability; (2) have demonstrated academic competence; (3) show achievement in psychology at either the baccalaureate or Master's degree level; (4) demonstrate facilitative personal characteristics including maturity, responsibility, and integrity; and (5) represent diverse cultural, social, personal, and geographic backgrounds.
 Included in the materials submitted by candidates for admission are transcripts of prior undergraduate and graduate work, GRE scores, at least three written recommendations, as well as a personal statement and vita.

-Admission to the Counseling Psychology Program is conditional until the applicant provides documented evidence she or he has completed all requirements in process at the time of application for a bachelor's or master's degree.
-In the event a master's thesis final oral at this or another institution is scheduled for the Fall Semester the student is scheduled to matriculate into the program, the student may, at the Counseling Psychology Committee's discretion, be allowed to register at the University of Utah for the initial Fall Semester; however, all requirements for the prior degree must be completed by the end of the first semester of enrollment in the Counseling Psychology Program.
-Applicants not meeting these conditions may be required to complete their bachelor's or master's degree requirements before continuing with their doctoral program.
+Admission to the Counseling Psychology Program is conditional until the applicant provides documented evidence that she or he has completed all of the requirements at the time of application for the baccalaureate (bachelor's) degree which is an admissions requirement for PhD study in Counseling Psychology.
+For those applicants seeking admission as postbaccalaureate students, all requirements for the post-baccalaureate degree must be completed prior to admission.
+In the event a student is scheduled to complete a master's degree from this university or from another institution during the Fall Semester the student wishes to matriculate into the Counseling Psychology Program, the student may, at the Counseling Psychology Committee's discretion, be allowed to register at the University of Utah for this initial Fall Semester; however, all requirements for the prior post-baccalaureate degree must be completed by the end of the first semester of enrollment in the Counseling Psychology Program.
+Applicants not meeting these conditions will be required to complete their or master's degree requirements before continuing beyond the first semester of the doctoral program.

-Applications are received annually from approximately 50-75 potential students.
+Approximately 60 - 80 applications are received annually for PhD study in the Counseling Program.
 The size of the program is related directly to available faculty and training resources; and, for the past several years, approximately six to eight applicants have been invited to enroll each Fall.
-As of Fall 2007, there are 42 returning students enrolled in the program and 6 additional who will matriculate Fall Semester 2008, totaling 48.
+As of Fall 2009, there are 37 returning students enrolled in the program and 8 new students.
 Approximately two-thirds of the students are female.
-Nineteen students represent ethnically/racially diverse backgrounds; and 3 are international students; the student body is also comprised of diversity as regards sexual orientation, religious orientation, disability status, and socioeconomic class background.
-Students range in age from early 20s into the 50s with the mode being around 30.
-Approximately 60 percent entered with a bachelor's degree and 40 percent had completed a prior relevant master's degree.
-Mean GRE combined score (verbal + quantitative) of students accepted into the program is approximately 1156 with mean undergraduate cumulative grade point average of around 3.48 and mean cumulative graduate grade point average, for those enrolling with a master's degree, of about 3.89.
+Four students represent ethnically/racially diverse backgrounds; and 1 is an international student.
+Doctoral students represent many elements of diversity including sexual orientation, religious orientation, disability status, and socioeconomic class background.
+Students range in age from early 20s into the 50s with the mode being around 30 years.
+Approximately 60 percent enter with a Bachelor's degree and 40 percent have completed a prior relevant Master's degree.
+Mean GRE combined score (verbal + quantitative) of students accepted into the program is approximately 1180 with mean undergraduate cumulative grade point average of around 3.50 and mean cumulative graduate grade point average, for those enrolling with a Master's degree, of about 3.89.